 - Final report kept on file for a minimum of 3 years

 - Final report posted on password-protected web site

 - Significant deficiencies (defined as those that may be a threat to animal health or safety) discovered during facility inspections must be reported promptly to the appropriate agency (OLAW, USDA, AAALAC) and funding units.

-E. Annual reports to OLAW are filed by January 31 of the year following the reporting year and include the dates of facility inspections.
+E. Annual reports to OLAW are filed by January 31 and include the dates of facility inspections.

 F. Compliance monitoring

 - The IACUC Coordinator will forward an updated deficiency correction log on a monthly basis to the IACUC until all deficiencies are corrected.